woman on couch eating popcorn

 The Pressure is Off

 The results of the Pew study make one thing abundantly clear: an increasing number of Americans are no longer feeling the pressure from our traditionally matrimonial society to get married or find a romantic partner.
 This is particularly true for older people.
+Whether it’s because they have other priorities, like getting an education, advancing their career, or traveling the world, or if it’s because they simply enjoy being unattached, the need for romance and partnership seems to be decreasing just about everywhere.

-For decades, never getting married and “dying alone” was a fear held by many, but as it turns out, not only is being single pretty great, many people actually prefer that way of life.
+For decades, never getting married and “dying alone” was a fear held by many, but as it turns out, not only is being single pretty great, but many people actually prefer that way of life.
 So if you’re single and loving it, you’re not alone- you’re part of a growing trend that does not appear to be changing anytime soon.